The vertical jump test is an important test when it comes to athletes, especially in basketball and football.

 4. Force Plate

-The Force Plate works by measuring the force being applied to the plate during takeoff and landing to determine your vertical.
+The Force Plate measures the force applied to the plate during takeoff and landing to determine your vertical.

 Used mainly in a laboratory setting because of the accuracy, but these will run you thousands of dollars…